 The BusD programme is not eligible for University or research funding.
 Students are expected to self-fund their studies.

-Applications for entry in October 2023 will open in September 2022.
+Applications for entry in October 2023 are now open.

 We will normally require a masters degree but will consider applications of candidates with an undergraduate degree equivalent to a UK good 2:1 honours degree, provided they can demonstrate exceptional personal achievements relevant to their research proposal.